 Amongst other great milestones and achievements.
 Deborah has written a book called Beyond Trauma: Turn Tragedy Into Opportunity.
 And that is why she’s a guest on the show today.
 Now with this episode, you might notice some static or noises that interfere with the interview.
 But I’ve done my best to remove this interference as much as possible.

-So if you’re a stroke survivor that wants to know how to heal your brain, overcome fatigue and reduce anxiety.
+So if you’re a stroke survivor who wants to know how to heal your brain, overcome fatigue, and reduce anxiety.
 This course is for you.
 If you feel like there is not enough support after you leave the hospital and you’re afraid for your recovery we’ll go backward, then this is where I can help.

 So take advantage of the seven-day free trial now by clicking the link below if you’re watching on YouTube, or by going to recoveryafterstroke.com/coaching.
 If you are listening online, and now it’s on with the show.
 Deborah Stathis.
 Welcome to the podcast.